bitsbytesgates/bitsbytesgates.github.io/_posts/2025/11/2025-11-01-UvmWithPython__CrossCallingMechanics.md

 useful if a SystemVerilog/UVM testbench is a part of your verification environment.
 If you want to create a UVM testbench in Python, the [pyuvm](https://github.com/pyuvm/pyuvm) library is more likely to be what you're looking for.
-You can even use `pyuvm` with PyHDL-IF To interface with your existing UVM-SV testbench.
+You can even use `pyuvm` with PyHDL-IF to provide structure to the Python portion of the testbench that leverages your existing UVM-SV testbench.

 Limiting the scope in this way has its advantages, though.
 While the UVM library is quite large, the APIs that test writers and scoreboard developers use is